 2. External courses

 Free, external courses are available online that can be used to teach particular customer service skills.
-These training courses, especially ones in editable libraries, make it easy for training managers to find quality content to teach employees.
+These training courses, especially ones in editable libraries, make it easy for training managers to find quality content to teach customer service reps.
 These training courses can be world-class materials that will help elevate your customer service teams.
 It is recommended that you use external courses with features such as gamification that can maintain your employee’s engagement.
 Some of the external courses they can take are compliance training, customer satisfaction courses, bad customer service courses, customer service experience courses, customer-feedback courses, onboarding courses, customer-loyalty courses, and other learning and development courses.

 Role-playing activities are activities used by training managers to help employees experience possible situations they may face while on the job.
-These types of exercises can be hosted through your LMS through a virtual classrooms feature.
-Easily assign team members to carry out a certain role and track the results and follow-up with further reflection and feedback.
+These types of exercises can be hosted through your learning management system through a virtual classrooms feature.
+Easily assign team members to carry out a certain role and track the results and follow up with further reflection and feedback.
 This is also a great social activity to keep your teams connected and bounce ideas off each other.